ActivityWatch/activitywatch/README.md

 You can read more on our [website](https://activitywatch.github.io/about/).

 #### Server

 The *aw-server* project is the official implementation of the core service which the other activitywatch services interact with.
-It provides a datastore and serves the web interface developed in the *aw-webapp* project (which provides the frontend part of the webapp).
+It provides a datastore and serves the web interface developed in the *aw-webui* project (which provides the frontend part of the webapp).

-The webapp includes basic data visualization (WIP), data browsing and export, and has a lot planned for it.
+The webapp includes basic data visualization (WIP), data browsing and export, and has a lot more planned for it.

 ***TODO:*** Add screenshots of the webapp.